phpbb-extensions/collapsible-categories/migrating.md

 {% endraw %}

 {: .note }
 Notice that `S_FOO_HIDDEN` and `U_FOO_COLLAPSE_URL` are example variables.
 They may be named something different in your extension.
-See the [Add Collapsible Categories v2 to Extensions](v2xx.html) wiki for complete instructions on integrating Collapsible categories with your extension.
+See [Add Collapsible Categories v2 to Extensions](v2xx.html) for complete instructions on integrating Collapsible categories with your extension.